 Though Microsoft Windows 10 is known as a lightweight operating system and brimming with tons of handy new features, web forums are flooded with people facing sluggish PC performance.
-If you explore depth of Windows 10, you’ll agree that this kind of behavior is not caused by its large size, rather too many startup items and poorly optimized PC settings and Registry have to be blamed.
+If you explore the depth of Windows 10, you’ll agree that its large size does not cause this kind of behavior, rather too many startup items and poorly optimized PC Settings and Registry has to be blamed.
 This tutorial will help you understand factors that make your computer slower and get rid of performance problems on low-end PCs.

 Mitigate Shutdown Performance

 Some of the newly introduced features in Windows 10 can impact PC performance.
 Mitigate shutdown speed by disabling such features.
-Using Search feature open up the Services tool and disable handful of services that you don’t really need.
+Using Search feature open up the Services tool and turn off a handful of services that you don’t need.
 Stop error reporting, third party application update utilities, networking services, and so on.

-Besides, there is a “wait to kill application timeout” in the Registry that determines time interval to wait before terminating applications running prior to shutting down your PC.
-This is why your PC takes longer time to shutdown especially when you are in hurry.
-In the Registry Editor, set “WaitToKillAppTimeout” string value to “1000” under this sub key: HKEY_CURRENT_USER\Control Panel\Desktop.
+Besides, there is a “wait to kill application timeout” in the Registry that determines time interval to wait before terminating applications running before shutting down your PC.
+This is why your PC takes a longer time to close down especially when you are in a hurry.
+In the Registry Editor, set “WaitToKillAppTimeout” string value to “1000” under this subkey: HKEY_CURRENT_USER\Control Panel\Desktop.

 Defrag the Registry

-Basically, each and every game & program installed in your PC including the operating system uses the Registry to store information.
-This may include system configurations, user profile, hardware details, and so on.
-The process of obtaining and saving information is on-going, resulting into severe fragmentation that ultimately makes Windows 10 run slower.
-Therefore, Registry defragmentation is essential at least — once a week.
+Each and every game & program installed in your PC including the operating system uses the Registry to store information.
+It may include system configurations, user profile, hardware details, and so on.
+Obtaining and saving information is an on-going.
+It may result in severe fragmentation and slowdown of Windows 10.
+Therefore, Registry Defragmentation is essential at least — once a week.

 Turn Off Features you Don’t Need